Misunderstanding (Genesis song)

 "Misunderstanding" is a song by the English rock band Genesis, released on their 1980 album Duke.
-It reached No. 14 in the U.S. and No. 42 in the UK.
-Its highest charting was in Canada, where it reached No. 1 and is ranked as the seventh biggest Canadian hit of 1980.
+In the United States it reached #9 in Record World magazine but peaked at #14 in both Billboard and Cash Box.
+It stalled at a disappointing #42 in the United Kingdom.
+Its highest charting was in Canada, where it reached No.1 and is ranked as the seventh biggest Canadian hit of 1980.
 It was also featured on the band's 1982 double-album Three Sides Live, where it led off side three.

 History

 Originally written by Phil Collins during the production of his debut solo album Face Value, the song ended up being donated (along with "Please Don't Ask") for Duke.
 The original demo without lyrics was later included on the 2016 reissue of that album.
 According to Collins, the song was modelled after the Beach Boys' "Sail On, Sailor", Sly and the Family Stone's "Hot Fun in the Summertime" and Toto's "Hold the Line".
 Tony Banks said of the song: "All three of us were fans of the Beach Boys, so when Phil brought the song to the writing sessions, we thought it would be a fun one to work on.
 It has a California, summertime, surfer vibe to it that was unlike anything else we'd worked on in the past."